CIS565-Fall-2022/Project2-Stream-Compaction/README.md

         ![](img/upsweep.jpg)

     - Step 2: **Downsweep scan** (Collecting scanned results) - In the down-sweep phase, we traverse back down the tree from the root, using the partial sums from the reduce phase to build the scan in place on the array.
+We start with adding the identity value at the end of upsweep output array.
 At each level,
         - Left child: Copy the parent value
         - Right child: Add the parent value and left child value copying  root value.